Edgenius/PlatoDocSite/content/pdf-form-builder/fields-properties/p05-single-text.md

 Time `hh:mm:ss`

-Please note, these letter are case sensitive. yyyy/mm/dd won't render correctly.
+Please note, these letters are case sensitive. yyyy/mm/dd won't render correctly.

 We use `moment.js` to convert date and time format rule. so if you want to more flexible date and time format, check out [the date and time format paragraph in its documentation](http://momentjs.com/docs/).